soul-lang/SOUL/docs/SOUL_Language.md

 Elements can be read from the object with the `[]` operator like a normal array, but it does not provide all the other operations that an array does.
 An external variable can also be passed by value without the data itself being copied, so you can pass it around like a handle for use in functions.

-At runtime, the app must use API to bind a data provider (either a lump of raw data or a callback function) for each external that the program declares.
+At runtime, the app must use an API to bind a data provider (either a lump of raw data or a callback function) for each external that the program declares.
 These data providers determine the size of the array when the program uses it.

 ```C++
 processor ExampleSampleLooper